Ring

 Handbell – Full Choir

-We have pieces for “normal” handbell choirs, ranging from two to eight octaves.
+We have pieces for “normal” handbell choir, ranging from two to eight octaves.
 If you’d like to suggest a piece, let us know and we can look into the possibilities!
-Many are hymn arrangements and Christmas carols, but there are many other genres of music represented, including a number of original compositions.
-If you happen …
+If you happen to have a smaller ensemble than might make these pieces manageable, check out our more minimalist repertoire: Sixteen bells Twelve bells Eight …

 Low Ding Zone (Bass Handbell Ensemble) Music